 Ran a paid-for DMP.
 Deeply respect those who self-manage a DMP; it is possible to do with the help of fellow CAGGERS

-Does not condone debt avoidance but violently disagree with the antics of debt collectors and their behavior towards the ones trying to pay.
+Does not condone debt avoidance but violently disagrees with the antics of debt collectors and their behavior towards the ones trying to pay.
 I am a great believer in what goes around, comes around.
 Keep up the good fight!

 had a letter off them yesterday as Lee has tried to help me in the past but had no joy from him